Quantum theory from questions: Reconstruction

 Since every question is contained in precisely two pentagons, the sum of the information contained in each pentagon yields twice the total information of $O$ about the two qubits \ba \sum_{a=1}^6\,I(\text{Pent}_a)=2\left(\sum_{i=x,y,z}(\alpha_{i_1}+\alpha_{i_2})+\sum_{i,j=x,y,z}\alpha_{ij}\right)=2\,I_{{N=2}}(\vec{r}), \ea where, thanks to (\ref{compstrong}), $0\,\text{\texttt{bits}}\leq I(\text{Pent}_a)=\sum_{i\in\text{Pent}_a}\alpha_i\leq 1\,\text{\texttt{bit}}$ is the sum of the information carried by the five questions in pentagon $a$.
 Since for pure states $I_{{N=2}}(\vec{r}_{\rm pure})=3$ \texttt{bits}, it follows that every pure state must satisfy what we shall call the {\it pentagon equalities} \ba \text{\bf pure states:}\q\q\q\q I(\text{Pent}_a)\equiv1\,\text{\texttt{bit}},\q\q a=1,\ldots,6. \ea In analogy to the single qubit case, every pentagon therefore carries precisely one \texttt{bit} of information for every pure state.
 Hence, the pentagon equalities must also be conserved `informational charges' of time evolution.
 We shall see shortly in section \ref{sec_psu4} that these relations single out the unitary group for two qubits.
 There are no such conserved informational charges for the maximal complementarity sets consisting of only three elements (see appendix \ref{triangle-app}).

 These identities are remarkable because the underlying probabilities $y_i$ in $\alpha_i=(2\,y_i-1)^2$ of the 15 questions are independent coordinates on $\Sigma_2$ and thus do not satisfy any linear identities for all pure states.
 This observation emphasises the strength of considering the information content in the questions in addition to their probabilities in quantum theory.
-In fact, writing $|\psi\rangle=\alpha|x_+x_+\rangle+\beta|x_-x_-\rangle+\gamma|x_+x_-\rangle+\delta|x_-x_+\rangle$ for an arbitrary two-qubit pure state, where $|\alpha|^2+|\beta|^2+|\gamma|^2+|\delta|^2=1$ and $x_\pm$ stands for `up/down' in $x$-direction, one can easily verify (using a computer programme) that quantum theory actually satisfies the pentagon equalities (\ref{pentin}) for the quadratic measure $\alpha_i=(2\,y_i-1)^2$.
-(For instance, $y_{x_1}$ is the probability that the spin of qubit 1 is `up', $y_{xx}$ is the probability that the spins of qubit 1 and 2 are correlated in $x$-direction, etc.) These informational pentagon identities (\ref{pentin}) seem to have previously gone unnoticed in quantum theory.
+In fact, writing $|\psi\rangle=\alpha|x_+x_+\rangle+\beta|x_-x_-\rangle+\gamma|x_+x_-\rangle+\delta|x_-x_+\rangle$ for an arbitrary two-qubit pure state, where $|\alpha|^2+|\beta|^2+|\gamma|^2+|\delta|^2=1$ and $x_\pm$ stands for `up/down' in $x$-direction, one can easily verify (using a computer programme) that quantum theory actually satisfies the pentagon equalities (\ref{pentin}) for the quadratic measure $\alpha_i=(2\,y_i-1)^2$ (where, e.g., $y_{x_1}$ is the probability that the spin of qubit 1 is `up', $y_{xx}$ is the probability that the spins of qubit 1 and 2 are correlated in $x$-direction, etc.).
+For example, to put the pentagon identities (3.3) in the case of quantum theory into a more familiar language, the identity for $\text{Pent}_1$ reads for pure states

+and similarly for the other pentagon identities.
+These informational pentagon identities (\ref{pentin}) seem to have previously gone unnoticed in quantum theory.